-Dear Medical Student:
+Dear Students:

-Welcome to the Tulane Community.
-This handbook provides basic rules and regulations concerning procedures at Tulane University Medical School.
-Although I realize that the life of a medical student, especially one about to begin the first year, is harried, please read this document carefully.
-This handbook has information that will be very useful to you.
+Welcome to the Tulane Community!
+This handbook provides basic rules and regulations concerning procedures at Tulane University School of Medicine.
+Although you will have much to compete for your attention, please read this document carefully.
+This handbook provides information that will be useful to you and describes policies that you are expected to follow.

 Information on grading policies, student conduct, emergencies, and student resources are all detailed in this handbook.
-Please also note that the School of Medicine maintains a policy webpage that is updated regularly and may be more up to date than this handbook.

-Care has been taken to make this as user friendly as possible and to ensure that all included rules make sense.
-Also note, that this handbook is updated each year to make sure that it is current and accurate.
-The most up-to-date version of this handbook can always be found on the Student Affairs website: https://medicine.tulane.edu/student-affairs
+This handbook is updated each year, and the most up-to-date version of this handbook can always be found on the Student Affairs website: https://medicine.tulane.edu/student-affairs